wwnjj13/jmix-fixes/jmix-authorization-server/README.md

 ## RegisteredClientProvider

 The interface is used to provide a list of `RegisteredClient` that must be added to the clients repository.
 You may define your own implementations of the interface in the project.
-The add-on provides the default implementation `DefaultRegisteredClientProvider` that register a single client that may be configured using application properties.
+The add-on provides the default implementation `DefaultRegisteredClientProvider` that registers a single client that may be configured using application properties.

 ```properties
 jmix.authorization-server.default-client.client-id=someclient